jhpyle/docassemble/_docs/functions.md

 If you are not using `new=True`, note that there may be a delay between the time the message is sent to the [SMS] user and the time the [SMS] user sees the message and responds.
-The [SMS] user will join the interview at whatever state the interview is in at the time the [SMS] user responds.  **docassemble** does not make a copy of the interview state when the call to `initiate_sms_session()` is made.
+The [SMS] user will join the interview session at whatever state the interview session is in at the time the [SMS] user responds.
+The Steward does not make a copy of the interview session state when the call to `initiate_sms_session()` is made.

-Here is an example interview that solicits input into the interview through [SMS].
+Here is an example interview that solicits input into the interview session through [SMS].

 {% highlight yaml %}